ekrolen/data-512-homework_2/README.md

 ### Intermediary data files
+clean_us_cities_by_state - This file contains the same information as us_cities_by_state_SEPT.2023.csv, but duplicate rows have been removed, as well as page titles not related to US cities ('2020 United States census', '2010 United States census', 'County (United States)', 'Population')

 page_info.json - This file stores the intermediate page information for each article in our cities by state list.
 The articles are from us_cities_by_state_SEPT.2023.csv, and the page information comes from the MediaWiki REST API.
 It is structured as a JSON with article_title as the key and the lastrevid (last revision id) as the value.

 states_by_region.csv - This file contains the cleaned data from "US States by Region - US Census Bureau".
 The attributes are the same as described in "Input data" above, and were cleaned as detailed in step 4 of "Analysis Reproduction Steps".